piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Code scanning for vulnerabilities
 - Sample Application: My Health Care - Microservices-based Healthcare management app

+### Day 14: Serverless app CICD 🐳
+**Status**: Recording in progress

+- Introduction to Azure functions
+- Introduction to the sample app to be used for this demo: Serverless QR Code Generator
+- Demo creating the Azure function and deploying locally
+- Publishing the function to Azure using CLI tools
+- Build and release pipeline for building and deploying the code to Azure Functions

 ### Day 13: Azure DevOps wiki

 - Overview of wiki
 - Introduction to MarkDown
 - How we can use Azure DevOps wiki to collaborate on a project

-### Day 14: Serverless app CICD 🐳
-**Status**: Recording in progress

-- Introduction to Azure functions
-- Build and release pipeline for building and deploying the code to Azure Functions
-- Sample Application: Serverless QR Code Generator

 ### Day 15: Creating Architectural diagrams